gndrmnn/nodepool/doc/source/openstack.rst

         the amount of ram allocated by nodepool.
 If not defined nodepool can use as much ram as the tenant allows.

+     .. attr:: max-volumes
+        :type: int

+        Maximum number of volumes usable from this pool.
+This can be used to limit the number of volumes allocated by nodepool.
+If not defined, nodepool can use as many volumes as the tenant allows.

+     .. attr:: max-volume-gb
+        :type: int

+        Maximum total size in gigabytes of volumes usable from this pool.
+This can be used to limit the volume storage allocated by nodepool.
+If not defined, nodepool can use as much space as the tenant allows.

      .. attr:: ignore-provider-quota
         :type: bool
         :default: False